-Stress is the result of how we respond to stressful situations or
+Stress is the result of how we respond to stressful situations or challenges.

-challenges.
-It typically occurs when we feel helpless or uncontrollable
+It typically occurs when we feel helpless or uncontrollable in a situation.
+It

-in a situation.
-It sets off a series of bodily and mental responses
+sets off a series of bodily and mental responses meant to assist people in

-meant to assist people in managing the demands of the situation.
+managing the demands of the situation.
+Controlling the impacts of stress on

-Controlling the impacts of stress on one s physical and
+one s physical and

-requires a variety of strategies to cope..
+mental health requires a variety of strategies to cope..

 What is Stress?

-Stress is a physiological and psychological reaction to
+Stress is a physiological and psychological reaction to someone

-challenge, or demand.
-Its a normal aspect of life and can be brought on
+demand.
+Its a normal aspect of life and can be brought on by a number of

-by a number of things, such as relationships, employment, financial
+things, such as relationships, employment, financial strain, or significant

-Stress can manifest in a variety of ways, such as:ย
+Stress can manifest in a variety of ways, such as:

 -

-An individual, for instance, when they are overburdened with
+An individual, for instance, when they are overburdened with obligations

-obligations and find it difficult to manage them
+and find it difficult to manage them

 -